 Senior Sheridan Hardy’s review of New Testament Christianity in the Roman World was recently published in the academic journal Anglican Theological Review.
 In addition to majoring in Religious Studies, Hardy has also studied ancient Greek and ancient Hebrew, and was a participant in Prof. Sarah Rollens’ Maymester in Rome in 2019.

 “Sheridan does fantastic work in her Religious Studies classes and always goes ‘above and beyond,’ as the saying goes,” says Rollens.
 “Publishing this book review, which attests to her ability to take on high-level academic work in addition to her regular course work, demonstrates her commitment to her education and her passion for learning.
 The Religious Studies department could not be more proud of this accomplishment!”

-Hardy serves as vice president of the Rhodes chapter of the national honor society for Religious Studies, Theta Alpha Kappa, and is also active in Rhodes’ award-winning Mock Trial program.
+Hardy served as vice president of the Rhodes chapter of the national honor society for Religious Studies, Theta Alpha Kappa, and was active in Rhodes’ award-winning Mock Trial program.
 Read Hardy’s review.